joinbox/ui-components/packages/splitText/README.md

     - or a function that takes two arguments `content` and `index` and is expected to return a string.
 Defaults to a function (see above).
 - updateOnResize: `boolean`, defaults to true.

+### Return Value

+Returns a function that, when called, destroys all elements created by splitText.
+Try to use it as soon as the animations splitText was used for is done to ensure the text is as responsive as possible again.